soundpress/RulesOfNYC/docs/c03/index.rst

 *§ 1-03 Display of Sign and License Information.* ::

-(a)  Every licensee, except for those licensed to operate a sidewalk cafe as described in subdivision (b) of this section, must post conspicuously at his or her place of business a sign provided by the Department that includes the license information, instructions on contacting the Department to file a complaint, and other pertinent information for consumers as the Department deems appropriate.
+(a)  Every licensee, except for those licensed to operate a sidewalk café as described in subdivision (b) of this section, must post conspicuously at his or her place of business a sign provided by the Department that includes the license information, instructions on contacting the Department to file a complaint, and other pertinent information for consumers as the Department deems appropriate.
 A licensee may post a copy of such sign at the licensee's place of business only if the original is available at such place of business for inspection by any person.
 A licensee having no fixed place of business must exhibit his or her license upon the request of any person.

-(b) Every licensee licensed to operate a sidewalk cafe pursuant to § 20-224 of subchapter 6 of Chapter 2 of Title 20 of the Administrative Code of the City of New York is required to post a sign provided by the Department that includes the license information, instructions on contacting the Department to file a complaint, the maximum number of tables and chairs permitted for the sidewalk cafe, and any other pertinent information for consumers as the Department deems appropriate, at a location from which it must be visible to persons on that portion of the sidewalk adjacent to such licensee's sidewalk cafe.
+(b) Every licensee licensed to operate a sidewalk café pursuant to § 20-224 of subchapter 6 of Chapter 2 of Title 20 of the Administrative Code of the City of New York is required to post a sign provided by the Department that includes the license information, instructions on contacting the Department to file a complaint, the maximum number of tables and chairs permitted for the sidewalk café, and any other pertinent information for consumers as the Department deems appropriate, at a location from which it must be visible to persons on that portion of the sidewalk adjacent to such licensee's sidewalk café.
 A licensee may post a copy of such sign at a location as described in this subdivision only if the original is available at the licensee's place of business for inspection by any person.